Medicine is embracing AI in a wide-ranging way, with applications that touch nearly every aspect of healthcare.

 Linda L. Carr, Ph.D., Founder/Principal at Coaching for Medical Specialty Boards, is a medical educator and learning specialist who coaches physicians preparing for specialty boards through virtual, one-on-one coaching.
 Visit www.DrLindaCarr.org to learn more about her program and download her FREE Study Guide.

-6-level pyramidLearning is a multi-step process of increasing cognitive complexity.
 This information is useful to know because questions used on national boards generally require higher-level reasoning.
-Bloom’s Taxonomy of the Cognitive Domain, revised by Anderson and Krathwohl in 2001, includes six categories, beginning with the simplest level (REMEMBER) and concluding with the sixth and most complex level (CREATE).
-As you study for your boards, stretch your learning to include higher level thinking (i.e., analyzing, evaluating, and creating).
-Here’s what you need to know about the six “levels” of learning:
+Bloom’s Taxonomy of the Cognitive Domain, revised by Anderson and Krathwohl in 2001, includes six categories.
+It begins with the simplest level (REMEMBER) and concludes with the sixth, and most complex, level (CREATE).

-Because questions used on national boards rely on critical thinking, make sure that you include the full spectrum of learning that includes taxonomy levels 4 through 6.
 When you think actively about the material (using critical thinking), you process the ideas more thoroughly and construct extensive cognitive networks connecting new ideas together and linking them to what you already know.

 Remember that you do not learn much just by reading, memorizing, and recalling material.
 You must “activate” your learning by talking about it, writing about it, relating it to past experiences, applying it to your daily life—in short, making it part of yourself.